BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 // character at index 1 is '0', and the character at index 4 is 'l'.
 So we extract all characters starting at 'o' and ending just before 'l' giving 'ozi'.

+/*

+if we want to return all remaining characters in a string from a certain character we don't need to include the second parameter.

+*/

+//returns: zilla
+console.log(slice(2));

 ```